 One of the most important terms in data science you’ll hear quite often is “model”: model training, improving model efficiency, model behavior, etc. But what is a model?

 Mathematically speaking, a model is a specification of some probabilistic relationship between different variables.
-In layperson’s terms, a model is a way of describing how two variables behave together.
+In simple terms, a model is a mathematical representation that describes the relationship between one or more variables.

 Since the term “modeling” can be vague, “statistical modeling” is often used to describe modeling done by data scientists specifically.